VisheshP-29/VisheshP-29/README.md

 - 👋 Hi, I’m Vishesh Prasad
 - 🌱 I’m currently a junior studying Computer Engineering at the University of Illinois Urbana-Champaign with minors in Math, Statistics, and Econometrics
+- - 👀 I’m interested in research roles with a focus on machine learning, quantitative finance, and data science
 - 📫 You can reach me at vprasad3@illinois.edu

 <!---
-- 👀 I’m interested in ...
 - 💞️ I’m looking to collaborate on ...
 --->
 <!---